BurntDosa/HTML-Learning/README.md

 # HTML and CSS

-All the files for the projects coded by me for the free certification course by freeCodeCamp
+All the files for the projects coded by me for the free certification course by freeCodeCamp.

 ## Getting Started

-To run the html and css files on your own system just follow the step below.
+To run the HTML and CSS files on your own system just follow the step below.

 Enter terminal and copy-paste "git clone https://github.com/BurntDosa/HTML-Learning" If above instruction do not work, check if git is installed on your system.